AlexMonsooon/NFL_Website/README.md

-Website that displays graphs for players and team stats Deployed on an AWS EC2 instance
+A website that displays graphs for players and team stats.
+Can be deployed on an AWS EC2 instance.